 March 8-9, 2022

 Exponential energy storage deployment is both expected and needed in the coming decades, enabling our nation’s just transition to a clean, affordable, and resilient energy future.
-This public summit will convene and connect national and regional thought leaders across industry, government, communities, and the research enterprise to catalyze solutions and partnerships around specific challenges to America’s energy storage future.
+This public summit convened and connected national and regional thought leaders across industry, government, communities, and the research enterprise to catalyze solutions and partnerships around specific challenges to America’s energy storage future.

 A Science-to-Systems Approach

 At Berkeley Lab’s Energy Storage Center, more than 100 researchers are conducting pioneering work across the entire energy storage landscape, from discovery science to applied research, to deployment analysis and policy research.
 Our approach includes:

 Electrochemical Energy Storage

 Materials discovery, synthesis, characterization, and diagnostics to develop next-generation batteries (including solid state) and flow batteries